SonamorN/PS-CVEHunter/README.md

 Download windows gdu version from: https://github.com/dundee/gdu
 * Step 3.
-Check the scrit's documentation on how to run it.
+Check the script's documentation on how to run it.

 # OK how to run this?
 The script is kinda well documented and I will show some examples here.
-As this is intended to be a boilerplate rather than a script to copy, paste and run I won't give to much info.
+As this is intended to be a boilerplate rather than a script to copy, paste and run, I won't give too much info.

 Search for a.exe, with 16cores, provide more info, output the results to a txt file and exclude disk C